The home of the Railway

 in 1995, and the house itself was built in 1996.
 The engine house is located behind Beaverite Products', Inc.

-In 1998 Lewis County Opportunities purchased the depot for storage.
-Presently, the RHSNNY leases part of the
+In 1998 Lewis County Opportunities purchased the Depot for storage.
+Presently, RHSNNY

 display at our museum.